yessycrown/t4ds/_posts/2023-04-13-intro-to-topology.md

 * The human knot is a popular ice breaking game (it even has a [Wikipedia][2] page!)
 However, most do not realize that realizing the unknot is not always feasible.
 Whoops!
 See a [math blog post][3] explaining.
+* [knotplot.com](https://knotplot.com/) is a great resource for learning more about knot theory!
 * Koenigsberg Bridge photo (teaser): [Wikimedia][1], CC BY-SA 3.0
 * Euler's maps: from Euler's solution to the Bridges of Koenigsberg problem in Solutio Problematis ad Geometriam Situs Pertinentis (The solution of a problem